jmfrancklab/pyspecdata/conda_upgrade.md

 (libpython may or may not be necessary, depending on details.)

-install pySpecData in the python 3 (base) environment `python setup_paramset.py install`
+install pySpecData in the python 3 (base) environment `python setup.py develop`

-if this gives syntax errors, remove the pySpecData/build directory
+(if this gives syntax errors, remove the pySpecData/build directory)

-and `python setup.py develop`

 ## create a python 2 environment, and install basic tools